dafny-lang/dafny/docs/_includes/Statements.md

 Verification and run-time testing are complementary and both have their role in assuring that software does what is intended.
 Dafny can produce executables and these can be instrumented with unit tests.
-By annotating a method with `{:test}` indicates to the compiler that it should produce target code that is correspondingly annotated to mark the method as a unit test (e.g., an XUnit test).
+Annotating a method with the `{:test}` attribute indicates to the compiler that it should produce target code that is correspondingly annotated to mark the method as a unit test (e.g., an XUnit test) in the target language.
 Within that method one might use `expect` statements (as well as `print` statements) to insert checks that the target program is behaving as expected.